envoyproxy/gateway/site/content/en/latest/user/security/basic-auth.md

 ### Create a .htpasswd file
 First, create a [.htpasswd][.htpasswd] file with the username and password you want to use for authentication.

-Note: We recommend users to enable HTTPS when using Basic Authentication.
+Note: Please always use HTTPS with Basic Authentication.
+This prevents credentials from being transmitted in plain text.

 The input password won't be saved, instead, a hash will be generated and saved in the output file.
 When a request tries to access protected resources, the password in the "Authorization" HTTP header will be hashed and compared with the